How to Fix Invoicing Mistakes as a Freelancer

 3: Research Potential Clients Before Closing Projects

-One of the biggest challenges freelancers face today is that some clients will ignore invoices and delay payments for extended periods, if they pay at all.
-It isn’t always possible to determine beforehand whether or not a client will default.
-But doing your research before accepting new client projects will help you minimise this risk.
+One of the biggest challenges freelancers face today is that some clients will ignore invoices and delay payments for extended periods if they pay at all.
+It isn't always possible to determine beforehand whether or not a client will default.
+However, researching before accepting new client projects will help minimise this risk.

 A quick Google search on a would-be client may be enough to tell you whether or not they regularly pay and are on time, especially if you check out their websites and social media accounts.
 You can browse through a few Glassdoor reviews to discover what other experiences freelancers and employees have had with the client and if anyone has dealt with late payment or non-payment issues in the past.